 Finding: The requested exemption will not encourage favoritism or substantially diminish competition.
-The College will utilize a competitive RFP process to select the CM/GC firm.
+The College will utilize a competitive RFP process to select the D/B firm.
+The procurement will be formally advertised with public notice.
+Full competition will be encouraged and all qualified contractors will be invited to submit a proposal.
+The award will be based upon an objective review and scoring of proposals by a qualified College review committee based on identified selection criteria.